Ric Flair: Return to WWE (2012–2021)

 Flair began making more frequent appearances with Charlotte after she won the Divas Championship.
 In January 2016, Flair and Charlotte began displaying villainous traits, with Flair often getting involved in Charlotte's Divas Championship and later WWE Women's Championship defenses, thus turning heel for the first time since 2005 in WWE.
 This lasted until the May 23 episode of Raw when Charlotte turned on him.
 On the November 28 episode of Raw, Flair returned to congratulate the new Raw Women's Champion Sasha Banks, who had defeated Charlotte to win the title, thus turning face once again.
-Flair made a surprise appearance during the November 14, 2017 episode of SmackDown to congratulate his daughter Charlotte Flair, who won the SmackDown Women's Championship.
+Flair made a surprise appearance during the November 14, 2017, episode of SmackDown to congratulate his daughter Charlotte Flair, who won the SmackDown Women's Championship.
 They shared an emotional moment on the ramp and did his iconic strut.

-On the February 25, 2019 episode of Raw, WWE celebrated Flair's 70th birthday and during the closing moments, Flair was attacked by Batista.
+On the February 25, 2019, episode of Raw, WWE celebrated Flair's 70th birthday and during the closing moments, Flair was attacked by Batista.
 The actual "attack" was never seen, only Flair being dragged by Batista.
 At WrestleMania 35, Flair assisted Triple H in defeating Batista, to keep his in-ring career going.
 Flair appeared on the July 22 Raw Reunion episode and raised a toast alongside Triple H, Hulk Hogan, "Stone Cold" Steve Austin, and various other fellow wrestlers of his era.
 In June 2020, Flair came back to WWE programming as a heel again, managing Randy Orton for a few weeks until the August 10 episode of Raw when Orton performed a punt kick on Flair's head.
 On November 22, 2020, he made an appearance at Survivor Series during The Undertaker's retirement ceremony.

-On the January 4, 2021 episode of Raw, Flair started a storyline with Lacey Evans, when during a match against Women's Tag Team Champions Charlotte Flair and Asuka, Evans flirted with Flair.
+On the January 4, 2021, episode of Raw, Flair started a storyline with Lacey Evans, when during a match against Women's Tag Team Champions Charlotte Flair and Asuka, Evans flirted with Flair.
 During the following weeks, Flair managed Evans, usually distracting his daughter Charlotte, including a participation in the Women's Royal Rumble.
 On the February 15 episode of Raw, Evans' real-life pregnancy was announced and incorporated into a storyline with Flair impregnating Lacey.
-Evans was scheduled to face Asuka for Raw Women's Championship at Elimination Chamber but the match was cancelled due to her pregnancy and the storyline with Flair was cancelled.
+Evans was scheduled to face Asuka for Raw Women's Championship at Elimination Chamber but the match was canceled due to her pregnancy and the storyline with Flair was canceled.
 On August 2, 2021, it was reported by Wrestling Inc. that Flair had asked for and was granted his release from WWE.
 WWE confirmed his release the following day and considered it effective as of August 3.